WKOA

-WKOA (105.3 FM), known as "K 105", is a radio station licensed to the city of Lafayette, Indiana.
-The studios are located at 3575 McCarty Lane in Lafayette, Indiana.
-The tower is located at the same location.
+WKOA (105.3 FM), known as "K 105", is a radio station in Lafayette, Indiana, United States.
+Owned by Saga Communications, the studios are located at 3575 McCarty Lane in Lafayette with its transmitter tower at the same location.

 History

 WKOA signed on the air as WASK-FM in 1964 featuring a Beautiful music or easy listening format.
 In the mid-1970s, FM radio was growing in popularity and FM stations across the country which were up to this point more of a novelty band was now being embraced for its clarity and ability to broadcast a stereo sound.
 WLFQ (103.9) in Crawfordsville signed-on with a country format in June 1974, directing its programming to Lafayette.
 WASK-FM decided to make the change to country in September 1974.
 It became known as "Indiana Country FM 105" utilizing Bill Robinson's "Music Works" automated radio programming service.

 WASK-FM began using the slogan "K 105" in the summer of 1983 shortly after being acquired by Duchossois Communications.
 It retained its country music format and gradually transitioned to completely live/local programming over the next two years.

 Former air personalities on K 105 include Ellen K., later known for her work with Rick Dees on KIIS Los Angeles, and Dean McNeil who became the program director of US-99 (WUSN) Chicago.

 In 1994, as a result of a pending move to place a news/talk simulcast on 1450 WASK and WASK Incorporated's newly acquired WIIZ (98.7), K 105 changed call letters to WKOA.
 The station first achieved its #1 ranking in the fall of 1989 and has consistently ranked #1 since, according to Lafayette's Arbitron ratings.